TheRickestRick/Capstone/ProjectReadMe.md

 [![Capstone Video](https://github.com/TheRickestRick/Capstone/blob/master/ScreenShots/Screen%20Shot%202018-07-16%20at%203.35.52%20PM.png)](https://youtu.be/xoNnIZTmAKk)

 ## Background
-This app provides a way for content promoters to create a widget node to add to their content that they fill with points.
-The points convert to money, and influencers can spread the link around the web earning money for all of the clicks they drive.
-Every time a person clicks on an influencers unique link the influencers account tracks that click and awards points to the influencers account.
-In the world of online marketing its often known that if you see a friend or acquaintance share something on social media, people are much more likely to click on it.
+Vyrl creates widgets to help people promote their online content (e.g. articles, blogs, mobile apps, etc.)  Content promoters simply create a widget that is then set to a certain amount of points.
+Based on these points, people (influencers) can earn money by sharing the widget link thereby driving more clicks.
+Every time a person clicks on an influencers unique link, the influencers account tracks that click and awards points to the influencers account.
+In the world of online marketing it is often known that if you see a friend or acquaintance share something on social media, people are much more likely to click on it.

 ### Inspiration
 This project was inspired from me thinking about how social networks should be treated as advertising platforms.